Cheetah vs leopard? If you’re a lover of giant spotty cats, you might seem a little unsure as to what the differences between the two felines are.

 - Leopards have rosette-shaped spots.
 Cheetahs have solid round, or oval, spots.

 - Leopards are bulkier and stronger.
-Cheetahs are lighter, but taller, than leopards.
+Cheetahs are lighter as well as taller than leopards.

 - Leopards have a familiar “cat” shape.
 Cheetahs are lankier than the “cat” shape.

-- Leopards hunt at night.
-Cheetahs hunt during the day.
+- Leopards and cheetahs have different hunting hours.
+Leopards hunt at night, while the more social cheetahs hunt during the day.

-– Leopards like to drag prey up trees.
+- Cheetahs and leopards eat differently.
+Leopards like to drag prey, such as antelope species, up trees.
 Cheetahs prefer grassy plains.

 - Leopards rely on stealth.
-Cheetahs rely on speed over short distances.
-They are the world’s fastest animal.
+Cheetahs rely on speed over short distances, so much so that they’ve gained the title of the world’s fastest animals.

 - Leopards have strong teeth and jaws and can crunch through thick bones.